 (ii) is chaired by an independent director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b. if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the process it employs for overseeing the entity's risk management framework.
 As a result, the duties that would ordinarily be assigned to the Audit and Risk Committee under the Audit and Risk Committee Charter are carried out by the full board.
 The Audit and Risk Committee Charter is available on the Company's website.
-The Board devotes time at Board meetings on at least an annual basis to fulfil the roles and responsibilities associated with overseeing risk and maintaining the Company's risk management framework.
-Recommendation 7.2 The board or a committee of the board should: c. review the entity's risk management framework with management at least annually to satisfy itself that it continues to be sound, to determine whether there have been any changes in the material business risks the entity faces and to ensure that they remain within the risk appetite set by the board; and d. disclose in relation to each reporting period, whether such a review has taken place.
+Risk identification and risk management discussions occurred during the year as required.
+Responsibility and control of risk management is delegated to the appropriate level of management within the Company with the Executive Director having ultimate responsibility to the Board for the risk management and control framework.
+Becommendation 7.0 Recommendation 7.2 The board or a committee of the board should: c. review the entity's risk management framework with management at least annually to satisfy itself that it continues to be sound, to determine whether there have been any changes in the material business risks the entity faces and to ensure that they remain within the risk appetite set by the board; and d. disclose in relation to each reporting period, whether such a review has taken place.
 Partially The Company's Risk Management Policy details the Company's disclosure requirements with respect to the review of the Company's risk management procedures and internal compliance and controls.
 The Board continually monitors risk in an ongoing way.
 There wasn't a formal evaluation undertaken during the reporting period.
 Recommendation 7.3 A listed entity should disclose: a. if it has an internal audit function, how the function is structured and what role it performs; or b. if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
 Yes The Audit and Risk Committee (the function of which is currently performed by the full Board) is responsible for monitoring the need for a formal internal audit function.
 Due to the size and nature of the Company's operations, the Company does not consider it necessary to establish a formal internal audit committee at this stage.
 The effectiveness of the Company's risk management and internal control processes is subject to annual review by the Board.